Being the continuation of InstaPunk and InstaPunk Rules

 Not a Constitutional Crisis?
 What is it then?
 A judicial coup attempt launched by 6 shopped judges in 3 states, plus DC.
 Actually, only two states, since ‘Rode Island’ is just a Brahmin trick to give ‘Machusetts’ four senators.
 Of the judges, three are wymyn, three are myn, however these are defined anymore, three have Harvard law degrees, two have law degrees from anti-Christian formerly Catholic universities (one law degree doesn’t even count because it’s from Uhio), and all are left-wing Democrats.

 Two kinds of proof are offered here.
-One is derived from ancient ritual practice called Logic, presently either unknown or odious to post-modern ‘Progressives,’ who need nothing more than the right drug regiment to arrive at the ephemera they describe as Truth and Justice.
+One is derived from an ancient ritual practice called Logic, presently either unknown or odious to post-modern ‘Progressives,’ who need nothing more than the right drug regimen to arrive at the ephemera they describe as Truth and Justice.
 The other proof will be visual, which is a lot easier than that “A=B, B=C, so A=C” crap.

 Now comes the visual part.
-Here’s the map showing where the federal judges from individual states and cities have mounted their attempt to stop the chief executive from finding out what his employees are doing and standing down while during the process of finding out:
+Here’s the map showing where the federal judges from individual states and cities have mounted their attempt to stop the chief executive from finding out what his employees are doing and standing them down during the process of finding out:

 Did you find the parts of the country where the overwhelming percentage of the work done by

 With me so far?
 I used the term “judge shopping” earlier.
 A politician has the right (the traditional ability at least) to meet with individual federal judges when he wants to make a federal case out of something.
-He’s allowed to,petition the judge to accept his case for review and make a ruling on his selected point of law.
-Where would a Democrst politician be most likely to find a judge likely to sympathize with his politics?
+He’s allowed to petition the judge to accept his case for review and make a ruling on his selected point of law.
+Where would a Democrat politician be most likely to find a judge likely to sympathize with his politics?
 Not quite as easy as you might think:

 The red spaces on the map above are all the counties that voted for Trump.
 The blue